 Amendment 21 could include a range of alternatives focusing on the Northern Gulf of Maine management area.
-These changes may include but are not limited to: developing set-asides to support research and fishery monitoring in the NGOM management area, an allocation split between the Limited Access and Limited Access General Category components for the NGOM management unit, changes to the boundary of the NGOM management area, measures for managing the area atdifferent levels of exploitable biomass, effort controls, consistent gear restrictions, or possession limits.
-The action may include measures that would change the ability of LAGC permits holders to move between permit categories.
-Alternatives that would spread the availability of the total allowable catch in this area across the full fishing year (e.g. trimesters), change the opening date of the fishery, and (or) or allocate portions of the allowable catch across sub-regions of the NGOM, could also be considered in this action.
-The action may change how landings by IFQ vessels in the NGOM are accounted for.
-This action may consider the development Commented [JP8]: CTE motion 1a, #3 of an at-sea monitoring program that could include human observers and (for) using cameras to monitor fishing activity, which is usually referred to as Electronic Monitoring, or EM.
+These changes may include but are not limited to: developing set-asides to support research and fishery monitoring in the NGOM management area, an allocation split between the Limited Access and Limited Access General Category components for the NGOM management unit, effort controls, consistent gear restrictions, or possession limits.
+Alternatives that would spread the availability of the total allowable catch in this area across the full fishing year (e.g. trimesters), change the opening date of the fishery, or allocate portions of the allowable catch across sub-regions of the NGOM, could also be considered in this action.
+This action may consider the development of an at-sea monitoring program that could include human observers and/or using cameras to monitor fishing activity, which is usually referred to as Electronic Monitoring, or EM.